-Parameter: ε {el,reference plant} / ε {th,reference plant} Data unit: - Description: Average net energy efficiency of power / heat generation in the reference power / cogeneration plant that would use the biomass residues fired in the project plant in the absence of the project activity Source of data: Use the efficiency of electricity / heat generation in commonly installed new biomass residue fired power / cogeneration plants in the respective industry sector in the country or region.
-Choose the efficiency in a conservative manner, i.e. choose a higher value within a plausible range, document relevant sources of information (relevant studies, measurements and/or expert judgments) and justify the choice.
-Measurement procedures (if any): Any comment: Applicable to scenarios 4 and 13
+Parameter: ε el,reference plant Or ε th,reference plant Data unit: - Description: Average net energy efficiency of power or heat generation in the reference power cogeneration plant that would use the biomass residues fired in the project plant in the absence of the project activity Source of data: Use the efficiency of electricity or heat generation in commonly installed new biomass residue fired power plants that are common practice for new plants in the respective industry sector in the country or region.
+Choose the efficiency in a conservative manner, i.e. choose a higher value efficiency within a plausible range of efficiencies that are reached by new plants in the relevant sector, document relevant sources of information (relevant studies, measurements and/or expert judgments) in the CDM-PDD and justify the choice.
+Measurement procedures (if any): Any comment: Applicable to scenarios 4, 13 and 183